ashwin-Grey/Frontend-Task/README.md

 3. **README** in your repo explaining how to run the project locally and any environment variables needed.
 4. A brief **design rationale** explaining your UI/UX decisions.

+Create a folder in the same Repo , format is ( yourname_taskNum_dateofupload ) and upload your assessment files there.

 ---

 ## Questions?